 These Patient Information Leaflets (PILs) are specially written by the British Association of Dermatologists (BAD).

 The BAD has been awarded The Information Standard certification for the process it employs to develop information products aimed at the general public, which include PILs, Sun Awareness Campaign materials, and other information products.

 The BAD shall hold responsibility for the accuracy of the information published, and neither the scheme operator nor the scheme owner shall have any responsibility for costs, losses, or direct or indirect damages or costs arising from inaccuracy of information or omissions in information published on the website on behalf of the BAD.

-A keloid can come up after very minor skin damage, such as an acne spot, or even if there has been no obvious damage to the skin at all.
+Can develop after very minor skin damage, such as an acne spot, or sometimes without any obvious trauma to the skin (spontaneous keloids);

-It can spread outside the original area of skin damage.
+Spread beyond the original area of skin damage;